This program qualifies for up to $8,000 in tuition assistance.

 Complete the Reading Placement Test

 Students must qualify for the RDG-091 level OR have achieved a score of 20 or above on the reading portion of the ACT or 480 or above on the SAT.
-Students may be also be excused from taking the Reading Placement Test because of previous academic work.
+Students may also be excused from taking the Reading Placement Test because of previous academic work.

 Submit to and pass an Illinois State Police Electronic Fingerprint Criminal Background Check with photography.